HOW TO GET TO HUMBER STREET SESH

 - Damaged and lost wristbands cannot be replaced

 A. To enter HSS you will definitely need your code (bar code, QR code).
-So, don’t forget it!
-If you have it on your smart phone in a PDF format, that’s also great!
+So, don’t forget it.
+You can also have it on your smart phone in a PDF format.

 Q. Children at HSS

-A. Children under the age of 12 (date of birth after 5th August 2005) can enter the Humber Street Sesh free of charge, but they need to wear a child wristband.
-They must be accompanied by an adult who can collect the wristband at the entrance.
+A. Saturday Only-Children 12 and under (date of birth after 1st August 2007) can enter the Humber Street Sesh free of charge, but they need to wear a childs wristband.
+They must be accompanied at all times by an adult who can collect the wristband at the entrance.

-- Please familiarise your child with the HSS site, pick a point where to meet if you lose each other.
-Ideally this would be the lost children & welfare tents which will be located in the C4Di car park.
+- Please familiarise your child with the HSS site, pick a point where to meet if you are lose each other.
+Ideally this would be the lost children & welfare tents.

-A. HSS are more than happy to offer free entry to carers accompanying disabled persons.
+A. HSS are more than happy to offer a carer accompanying someone disabled to the festival free entry.
 Please speak to the nearest member of staff when arriving at the festival.
-Please see our Festival Disability Policy.

 Q. Can I bring my dog?